-Patients rush to join studies testing drug for coronavirus
+Coronavirus patients rush to join studies of Gilead drug

 Latest Weather Blog

-Patients rush to join studies testing drug for coronavirus
+Coronavirus patients rush to join studies of Gilead drug

 The new coronavirus made Dr. Jag Singh a patient at his own hospital.
 His alarm grew as he saw an X-ray of his pneumonia-choked lungs and colleagues asked his wishes about life support while wheeling him into Massachusetts General’s intensive care unit.